LisbethH23/R-project-last-assesment-bootcamp/README.md

 Aim: Was to clean data , learn more about R studio and how tu call and use the packages, library tidyverse and the use ggplot2 as a part of the last assessment.

 ### Findings 1:
-Found outliers and duplicates in the data of Hollywood movies.
+Found outliers and duplicates in the data of Hollywood movies using code to remove them.

 ### Finding 2:
-Relationship between the variables in the data, how many Hollywood movies were produced in a year.
+Relationship between the variables in the data, how many Hollywood movies were produced in a year and the best Gnre with the most profitability .

 ### Finding 3:
 Various visual representations with differents variables and how is their relationship in R.